Implementation costs

 • participants currently working in the sector (active participants)

-• participants receiving pension (pensioners)
+• Participants receiving pensions (pensioners)

 The pie chart below shows the ratio between these 3 groups within StiPP